Mr H Jones

 Mrs A Barrett: Teacher of Art

-Having completed an Art Foundation at Kingston, Mrs Barrett went to Manchester University and graduated with a BA in History of Art.
+Having completed an Art Foundation at Kingston, Mrs Barrett went to the University of Manchester and graduated with a BA in History of Art.
 After working for an interior design company in London, she worked for the artist and film director, Peter Greenaway, for seven years assisting on several of his feature films, setting up and curating his painting exhibitions worldwide.

 Mrs Barrett has continued to pursue her own artistic practice, working in stained glass and glass fusing, completing various private commissions.
 She also runs art classes at a local primary school.In her spare time Mrs Barrett loves yoga and visiting art galleries.